 - Classic Sardinian cuisine usually includes fish or seafood.
 Not surprisingly.

 - Locally produced, artisanal Sardinian biscuits and sweets fill the supermarket shelves or you can buy them directly from the factory shop.
+You can’t miss the outlets as you drive around the inland areas.

 - People from Sardinia are extremely proud of their island and culture and will tell you they are not Italian, they are Sardinian.
-You’ll spot signs around the island saying, Sardegna non è Italia.
+You’ll spot political signs around the island saying, Sardegna non è Italia.
 Sardinia is not Italy.

 La Cinta – San Teodoro